-Surgical technologists typically need a postsecondary certificate or associate’s degree.
-Certification also can help a surgical technologist find a position.
+Surgical technologists typically need a postsecondary certificate or an associate’s degree.
+Certification can be beneficial in finding a job as a surgical technologist.
 A small number of states regulate surgical technologists.

 Surgical technologists typically need postsecondary education.
 Many community colleges and vocational schools, as well as some universities and hospitals, have accredited programs in surgical technology.
-Programs range in length from several months to two years, and they grant a certificate or associate’s degree.
-Admission typically requires a high school diploma or equivalent.
+Programs range in length from several months to 2 years, and they grant a diploma, certificate, or associate’s degree upon completion.
+Admission typically requires a high school diploma or GED.

-Surgical technology education includes courses in anatomy, biology, medical terminology, and other topics.
+Surgical technology education includes courses in anatomy, biology, medical terminology, pharmacology, and other topics.
 Surgical technologists are trained in the care and safety of patients, sterilization techniques, how to set up technical or robotic equipment, and preventing and controlling infections.
 In addition to classroom study, students also work in supervised clinical settings to gain hands-on experience.

-In 2010, accredited training programs were recognized by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).
+In 2012, about 500 surgical technologist training programs were accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).

 Detail oriented.
 Surgical technologists must pay close attention to their work at all times.
-For example, they need to provide the correct sterile equipment for surgeons and nurses during an operation.
+For example, they need to provide the correct sterile equipment for surgeons during an operation.

 Dexterity.
 Surgical technologists should be comfortable working with their hands.
 They must be able to provide the needed equipment quickly.

-Stamina.
-Surgical technologists should be comfortable standing for an extended period.
+Physical stamina.
+Surgical technologists should be comfortable standing for extended periods.

 Stress-management skills.
 Working in an operating room can be stressful.
 Surgical technologists should be able to work well under pressure while providing a high level of care.

-Certification can help a surgical technologist find a position.
-Surgical technologists earn certification through one of two credentialing organizations.
-Certification through the National Board of Surgical Technology and Surgical Assisting allows the use of the title “Certified Surgical Technologist.”
-Certification through the National Center for Competency Testing allows the use of the title “Tech in Surgery-Certified.”
-Certification typically requires completing an accredited formal education program or military training program and passing an exam, and undergoing continuing education.
+Certification through the National Board of Surgical Technology and Surgical Assisting allows the use of the title “Certified Surgical Technologist (CST).”
+Certification typically requires completing an accredited formal education program or military training program and passing an exam.

-A small number of states and the District of Columbia have regulations governing the work of surgical technologists.
-In these jurisdictions, surgical technologists must have graduated from an accredited education program and earned certification.
+A small number of states have regulations governing the work of surgical technologists.
+In these areas, surgical technologists must have graduated from an accredited education program and earned certification.
 Certification requirements vary by state.